headconnect/nodepinger/README.md

 The configuration of nodepinger is as a) a set of targets and b) a set of environment variables which governs its operation.

-> Note: For the kubernetes deployment, it is presumed that you manage a single "targets" configmap as this is usually run in conjunction with `readychecker`.
+> NOTE: For the kubernetes deployment, it is presumed that you manage a single "targets" configmap as this is usually run in conjunction with `readychecker`.
 If this is not the case, take the